mmtrebuchet/bpreveal/doc/text/breakingChanges.rst

    an issue if you were, for some reason, causing ``easyPredict()`` to crash and then catching that exception.
 For any sane use case, this will not cause a problem.
+2. Quite a lot of refactoring was done inside interpretUtils.
+Importantly, FlatRunner and PisaRunner are now gone, they have been unified into a new class called InterpRunner that lets you use your own metric for shapping.

 BPReveal 5.0.0
 ^^^^^^^^^^^^^^